Can Modafinil Cause Conjunctivitis and Mouth Ulcers?

 Mouth Ulcers

-Mouth ulcers can arise from many causes—trauma, nutritional deficiencies, autoimmune disease, or drug reactions (Scully & Shotts, 2000).
-In drug-related cases, the ulcers are often part of systemic hypersensitivity responses such as FDE or SJS.
+There are numerous reasons why mouth ulcers can appear, from simple trauma to nutritional gaps, autoimmune disorders, or reactions to medications (Scully & Shotts, 2000).
+In drug-related cases, they often occur as part of broader hypersensitivity syndromes such as FDE or SJS.

 Conjunctivitis